 It may still be summer, but if you haven’t started thinking about your Giving Tuesday fundraising efforts, it’s high time you did!
 For many nonprofits and charitable organizations, summer can be a difficult time to think about year-end fundraising because your donors’ minds are elsewhere — and yours might be, too!
-But there are ways you can maximize your year-end giving efforts over the summer months that might surprise you.
-This blog post will walk you through things to consider doing over the summer in order to raise more money by November 30th.
+But it might surprise you to learn there are ways you can maximize your year-end giving efforts over the summer months.
+This blog post will walk you through things to consider doing over the summer in order to raise more money by November 29th.

 What is Giving Tuesday?

 Giving Tuesday is a global day of giving.
 It encourages people to #GiveLocal, #GiveSome, and #GiveVoluntarially on the Tuesday following Thanksgiving.
-First celebrated in 2012, Giving Tuesday been a powerful answer from the nonprofit sector to Black Friday and Cyber Monday as donors celebrate the hard work nonprofits do and contribute to their crucial year-end efforts.
+First celebrated in 2012, Giving Tuesday been a powerful answer from the nonprofit sector to Black Friday and Cyber Monday.
+This year, on Nov.
+29, donors will celebrate the hard work nonprofits do and contribute to nonprofits’ crucial year-end efforts.

 The Importance of Year-End Fundraising